-So I finally got the go-ahead for another gig in this our post-visitation yr 2021: I’m promoting this one (and one day I’ll stop putting myself lowest on the bill), so you know it’ll be pharmaceutical quality.
+So I finally got the go-ahead for another gig in this our post-visitation yr 2021: I’m promoting this one, so you know it’ll be pharmaceutical quality.

 The 11 June Hope & Ruin gig, written up in issue 4 of Plugged In Brighton.
 Grab a copy round town, unless distance and/or the forces of entropy prevent you (you’ll just have to move to Brighton).
 Anyway, it was a very nice night, good to see the other acts getting due credit.
 While we’re here… Can I direct you once more to the zine’s latest Mixcloud, which features an old track of mine?
 Here it is.